mhurley100/pands-project/README.md

 Pandas, pandas plotting, matplotlib, csv and several sklearn libraries are imported.
 1. Iris Dataset is defined as an array with the below code (converts list by calling the array() function) array = dataset.values
-2. X & Y arrays are sliced:
+2. X & Y arrays are sliced (5 columns imported):
 X = array[:,0:4], Y = array[:,4]
 3. Use 20% of dataset for testing:  validation_size = 0.20
 3. Each seed value will correspond to a sequence of generated values for a given random number generator:  seed = 7